 FAO all applicants: Bucksmore Education takes the health of students and staff as a priority.
 We are following all UK (and USA) government advice, guidelines and recommendations as well as the situation internationally.
 We are still planning to run centres as scheduled.
 However, please note, events are out of our control with regards to the ability to travel for all staff and students concerned.

 First of all, we would like to thank you for your interest in applying to work for Bucksmore in 2020.
 2019, our 40th anniversary year was a huge success and in no small part down to the staff that helped to run our courses.

-2019 was a very big year for Bucksmore as we were recognised for all of our hard work after being recognised and awarded the ‘Language Educator of the Year Award’ at the 2019 PIEoneer awards.
-As a result we want 2020 to be even better and continue the hard work.
+2019 was a massive year for Bucksmore as we were recognised for all of our hard work after being recognised and awarded the ‘Language Educator of the Year Award’ at the 2019 PIEoneer awards.
+As a result, we want 2020 to be even better and continue the hard work.

-Working in summer schools is a rewarding experience for both students and staff and Bucksmore aim to make our courses ones that our students never forget.
-The Bucksmore philosophy is for students to mix with their fellow students and staff wherever possible to make their time with us a rich and truly international cultural experience.
+Working in summer schools is a rewarding experience for both students and staff, and Bucksmore aims to make our courses ones that our students never forget.
+The Bucksmore philosophy is for students to mix with their fellow students and staff wherever possible to make their time with us a rich and genuinely international cultural experience.